 Here is an example of ways you can use humor and honesty to excite students about what they are about to experience in your upcoming unit:

 “Look everyone, in the past you’ve written essays that go something like this… introduction, body paragraphs and conclusion.
 Am I right?
 Or you’ve written personal narratives that have a character, a conflict and a sentence at the end stating the lesson.
 Right?!?!
 Some of you have these structures down almost so much so that you are a writing robot!
 Well in this unit I want you try to break out of that robot voice and find your own!”
-After this little speech, you could show a video about voice:

 Here’s another way you could go about getting students excited with a bribe…

 “Students, I know a lot of you can’t stand writing.
 I know it.
 Sometimes I can’t stand writing either!
 Sometimes I just want to crumple every page in my notebook up and just go play some Fortnite.
 But, we can’t do that every time we face a challenge.
 We have to do our best, even if we struggle and the process is painful.
 This is an important life lesson!
 So…here’s what I propose: if we work hard on our writing each day for at least 20 minutes a day, after that 20 minutes is up we can crumple up some paper and play recycle bin basketball!
 Or one of these games: 5 Simple Games to Play with Your Students Anytime.
 Deal?”

 Exciting your students about an upcoming writing assignment or unit is probably one of the most challenging things a writing teacher has to do.
 And you will fail, I have definitely failed many, many times.
 But, if you’ve learned anything from this post, you have to at least try and that is what counts!

 So tell me, how do you excite your students about writing?